-FINANCE UP-FRONT PROCESS COSTS
+1 FINANCE UP-FRONT PROCESS COSTS

-More resources are needed at the start of a project to enable the stakeholder involvement, new business models, and local context design.
-These costs are returned through the higher property values, lower cost of ownership and a high market demand of sustainable projects.
+More resources are needed at the start of sustainable projects to enable the stakeholder involvement, new business models, up-front collaboration and local context design.
+These costs are returned through higher property values, lower cost of ownership and a high market demand.